This Fargo itinerary for families covers the perfect mix of quality time, fun activities, and plenty of things that will wear your kiddos out.

 After dinner, grab a bottle of your favorite libation from Happy Harry’s Bottle Shop and head back to your hotel to let your children splash around at the pool while you sip some suds and decompress after a long day of travel and fun.

 Knowing that your usual healthy morning breakfast routine is out the window while on vacation, check out Sandy’s Donuts for breakfast.
-With two locations throughout the area, there is most likely one nearby.
-From their Dirt and Worms donut (yes, you read that right) to their Maple Bacon Long John, there is bound to be a donut suitable for every aged kid in your family… even the one whose name is daddy.
+With three locations throughout the area, there is most likely one nearby.
+From their Dirt and Worms donut (yes, you read that right) to their Maple Bacon Long John, there is bound to be a donut suitable for every aged kid in your family.

 301 Main Ave W, West Fargo | (701) 281-0430